Modeling Online Behavior in Recommender Systems: The Importance of Temporal Context: Experiments

 \subsection{Datasets}

 We study the performance of various models on three real-world publicly available datasets.
-The characteristics of the preprocessed datasets are summarized in Table \ref{table:datasets}.

-\textbf{MovieLens-20M} contains about 20 million ratings\footnote{\url{https://grouplens.org/datasets/movielens/20m/}.}, with values between 1 and 5.
-To transform it into implicit feedback, we binarize the user-item interaction matrix, keeping ratings of~4 and above as positive feedback.
+\paragraph{MovieLens-20M.} Contains about 20 million ratings\footnote{\url{https://grouplens.org/datasets/movielens/20m/}.}, with values between 1 and 5.
+We binarize the user-item interaction matrix, keeping ratings of 4 and above as positive feedback to transform it into implicit feedback.
 We filter out all users with less than five ratings, and all movies rated by less than five users.
-Since this dataset contains entries from 1999 up to 2015, we chose to focus on the last ten years of available data.
+We focus on the last ten years of available data (2005-2015).
+The preprocessed dataset contains 46,295 users, 9479 items, and 3.76M interactions with a density of~0.86\%.

-\textbf{Steam} has review information from the gaming platform Steam\footnote{\url{https://cseweb.ucsd.edu/~jmcauley/datasets.html}.}.
+\paragraph{Steam.} Has review information from the gaming platform Steam\footnote{\url{https://cseweb.ucsd.edu/~jmcauley/datasets.html}.}.
 We converted user-item interactions into a positive feedback signals.
-The dataset contains reviews from 2010 to 2018; however, the platform only sees an uptick in review activity after 2014, which is why we select the last four years available for further analysis.
+The dataset contains reviews from 2010 to 2018; however, the platform only sees an uptick in review activity after 2014, therefore we use 2014-2018 for our analysis.
+After preprocessing the dataset contains 471,457 users, 13,018 items, and 3.14M interactions with a density of 0.09\%.

-\textbf{Netflix} is the well-known Netflix Prize Competition dataset\footnote{\url{https://www.kaggle.com/netflix-inc/netflix-prize-data}.}.
+\paragraph{Netflix.} The well-known Netflix Prize Competition dataset\footnote{\url{https://www.kaggle.com/netflix-inc/netflix-prize-data}.}.
 It consists of over 100 million ratings.
-The ratings are on a scale from 1 to 5 and were collected between 1998 and 2005.
-We filter these ratings in the same way as the MovieLens ratings, and take the last two years of activity.
+We filter these ratings in the same way as the MovieLens ratings, and take the last two years of activity (2003-2005).
 Because of low performance on certain baselines, we denote two variants for the implicit feedback: one with threshold of~$4$ and above (Netflix$\geq$4), the other one with a threshold of~$5$ (Netflix$\geq$5).
+After preprocessing the dataset contains 257,775 users, 13,995 items, and 38.87M interactions with a density of 0.59\%.